CHEOPS – CHaracterizing ExOPlanets Satellite

 Mission Significance

-Estimation of mass, density, composition, and formation of these stars!
+This allows the estimation of mass, density, composition, and formation of these stars!

 • The planet’s density reveals crucial information about its internal composition and structure!